 A study from the National Institute for Health Research showed that patients who were more engaged with their healthcare, including attending regular check-ups and adhering to recommended treatments, had a 19% higher chance of survival over ten years compared to less engaged patients.
 Moreover, the New England Journal of Medicine reported that engaged patients were more likely to adhere to treatment plans, leading to better management of chronic conditions.

 Influence of health literacy on patient engagement

 Health literacy plays a significant role in patient engagement.
 The Agency for Healthcare Research and Quality (AHRQ) found that only 12% of U.S. adults possess proficient health literacy.
-If patients are unable to understand health information, it becomes challenging for them to engage in their healthcare actively.
+If patients cannot understand health information, it becomes challenging for them to engage in their healthcare actively.

 A 2017 Journal of Health Communication study found that individuals with lower health literacy levels had less knowledge about their health conditions, poorer health status, and less likely to use preventive services.
 Consequently, these individuals were less likely to engage in their care, leading to poorer health outcomes.